 There are several ways to obtain a nursing license.
 Applicants begin by attending one of the many nursing schools in Alabama, where they will complete the proper program or degree necessary for their chosen license.
 When this educational requirement has been satisfied, nursing candidates can take a standardized exam and apply for licensure.
-Applicants who have been licensed in another state may apply for licensure by endorsement.
-Additional routes to licensure are available for nurses who have been previously licensed but have allowed their licensure to lapse.
+Applicants licensed in another state may apply for licensure by endorsement.
+Additional routes to licensure are available for nurses who have been previously licensed but have allowed their license to lapse.

 How to Get a Certified Nursing Assistant (CNA) Certificate in Alabama

 CNAs are known as certified nurse aides in the state of Alabama.
 CNAs are authorized to assist other medical professionals in various settings, such as community mental health centers, home health agencies, hospices, and hospitals.
 Interested candidates should enroll in a nursing aide program to acquire the knowledge and training necessary to work in this field.
 However, an Alabama nursing license is not required to work as a CNA.

 Although there is no formal Alabama CNA license, this doesn’t mean that CNAs are free from regulation in the state.
 After completing an appropriate nursing assistant program, CNA candidates must sit for the National Nurse Aide Assessment Program (NNAAP) exam.
 This nationally recognized test is administered by a company called Pearson Vue, and the state of Alabama uses it to ensure that CNAs are practicing at an adequate level of competency.
 When a CNA candidate has successfully passed this test, they can become certified through the Alabama Certified Nurse Aide Registry.